IBCDBS/medchecker/testing/unit-testing.md

 #Unit Testing

 MedChecker has unit tests automatically executed with each build.
-The JUnit framework is used to test Java components while Karma is used for testing the JavaScript.
+The JUnit framework is used to test Java components while Jasmine is used for testing the JavaScript.
 Testing for each build can be monitored within Bamboo.

 #####The table below summarizes our unit test coverage: